2-8-0: Preservation

 In 1991, the Western Maryland Scenic Railroad, based in Cumberland, Maryland, acquired SC-1 class No. 734.
 The locomotive was restored to operating condition and cosmetically changed to look like an original Western Maryland 2-8-0.
 The locomotive was renumbered 734 in honor, so to speak, of the H-7 (Nos.
 701-764) class of 2-8-0 that the Western Maryland harbored and of which none was preserved, although it has an overall appearance of an H-8.
 Over the years it was overworked and according to the WMSR 734 is in very poor mechanical condition.
 It was pulled from service officially in 2016.
-As of 2023, Mountain Thunder, as No. 734 is nicknamed, is awaiting funds for evaluation to determine if overhaul and restoration is possible.
+As of 2023, Mountain Thunder, as No. 734 is nicknamed, is undergoing restoration to operating condition.

 In the late 1980s, four ex-LS&I 2-8-0s were purchased by the Grand Canyon Railway based in Williams, Arizona.
 They were Nos.
 18, 19, 20, and 29.
-Only No. 29 remains in Williams, undergoing its 1,472-day inspection, while No. 18 is undergoing a rebuild at the Colebrookdale Railroad in Boyertown, Pennsylvania, No. 19 is on static display in Frisco, Texas, and No. 20 is on static display in Allan, Texas.
+Only No. 29 remains in Williams, undergoing its 1,472-day inspection, while No. 18 is stored at the Colebrookdale Railroad in Boyertown, Pennsylvania, No. 19 is on static display in Frisco, Texas, and No. 20 is on static display in Allan, Texas.

-Other preserved Ex-LS&I 2-8-0s include No. 21, which is being rebuilt in Baraboo, Wisconsin, No. 22, which is on static display at the Mid-Continent Railway Museum in North Freedom, Wisconsin, No. 23, which is being rebuilt at the Empire State Railway Museum in Phoenicia, New York, and No. 24, which is on static display at the National Railroad Museum in Green Bay, Wisconsin.
+Other preserved Ex-LS&I 2-8-0s include No. 21, which is being rebuilt in Wisconsin, No. 22, which is on static display at the Mid-Continent Railway Museum in North Freedom, Wisconsin, No. 23, which is stored at the Empire State Railway Museum in Phoenicia, New York, and No. 24, which is on static display at the National Railroad Museum in Green Bay, Wisconsin.

 UPRR No. 561 is on static display along US Highway 81 in Columbus, Nebraska.

 UPRR No. 423 is on static display on 10th street in Gering, Nebraska.

 UPRR No. 6072 is on static display at Wyman park in Fort Riley, Kansas.

+No. 40 operating at the New Hope Railroad.

 Baldwin Locomotive Works No. 40, built in December 1925 for the Lancaster and Chester Railroad in South Carolina, and later purchased by the Cliffside Railroad in North Carolina, now pulls scenic excursion trains at the New Hope and Ivyland Railroad in New Hope, Pennsylvania, which opened in August, 1966.